 Last fall I went to my second Amish wedding.
 I have known the bride since she was young...
 I’ve watched her grow up, have her heart broken a time or two, and finally, in her mid-twenties, meet her soul mate.
 I was delighted to be asked to her wedding, which was held in this barn.

-Amish weddings take place during the week, in the morning, often at the home of the bride, often in the barn.
-Spring is a popular time, since the barn isn't so full of hay or straw.
+Amish weddings take place during the week, in the morning, often at the home of the bride, and often in the barn.
+Spring is a popular time, since the barn isn’t so full of hay or straw.
 There are no special decorations.
-The backless wooden benches used for church services are set up, men on one side in six or eight rows facing the center; women and small children on the opposite side in six or eight rows, facing the center; the elders, deacons, and preachers on the third side; and the few “English” attending on a bench or two on the fourth side, nearest the door.
-The bride and groom dress in their usual church clothing and sit with their attendants in the front row.
+The backless wooden benches used for church services are set up, men on one side in six or eight rows facing the center; women and small children on the opposite side in six or eight rows, facing the center; the elders, deacons, and preachers on the third side; and the unmarried girls and any “English” attending on a bench or two on the fourth side, nearest the door.
+The bride and groom dress in their usual church clothing and sit, with their two pairs of attendants (“witnesses”), in the front row.

-The wedding begins with the usual Amish church service—three hours long, all in “Dutch” (the German dialect the Amish speak as their first language).
-Then at the end of the regular service, the bride and groom step forward with their attendants for the ceremony, which lasts about fifteen minutes.
+The wedding begins with the typical Amish church service—three hours long, all in “Dutch” (the German dialect the Amish speak as their first language).
+Then at the end of the service, the bride and groom step forward with their four witnesses for the ceremony, which lasts about fifteen minutes.
 Wedding rings are not exchanged; the Amish don’t wear jewelry, not even wedding rings or wrist watches.

 For the first two hours, I was nearly the only non-Amish person, along with a few Mennonite relatives of the bride.
 But then a dozen members of the groom’s family began to filter in—five of his nine siblings had not remained Amish when they became adults.
 (Sidelight: members of an Amish family who do not join the Amish church are not shunned; shunning is for baptized members who leave.)

-After the service, the food is brought out.
+After the service, the food is brought out!
 Usually there are four seatings, in nearby buildings or outside in tents.
 The first seating is for those who attend the wedding.
-The second seating is for those who arrive afterwards—friends and relatives who could not attend the wedding, due to space restrictions in the barn or other reasons.
-The third seating is for those who helped prepare and serve the food.
-The fourth meal is held later in the day, for the young adults.
+The second seating is for those who helped prepare and serve the food.
+The third seating is for those who arrive later—friends and relatives who didn't attend the wedding, due to space restrictions in the barn or other reasons.
+The fourth seating is held later in the day, for the young unmarried adults.
 Over a thousand meals are usually served that day!

 Amish weddings aren’t for the fainthearted, but I wouldn’t have missed it for the world!